lowleveldesign/debug-recipes/exceptions/exceptions.md

 ### Read exception context

 The  `.ecxr` debugger command instructs the debugger to restore the register context to what it was when the initial fault that led to the SEH exception took place.
-When an SEH exception is dispatched, the OS builds an internal structure called an exception record  It also conveniently saves the register context at the time of the initial fault in a context record structure.
+When an SEH exception is dispatched, the OS builds an internal structure called an exception record.
+It also conveniently saves the register context at the time of the initial fault in a context record structure.

     0:003> dt ntdll!_EXCEPTION_RECORD
        +0x000 ExceptionCode    : Int4B